NetAppEMEA/hackathon-vol1-deprecated/Hack-Night-Instructions.md

 Clone web app from github, build a container for your web app, start container, verify you can access and take a photo.

 * The files and instructions can be found in the *webapp* directory.

+### Module 9: Commit your changes back to github
+Issue a GitHub 'Pull Request' to submit your changes back to GitHub for review and merging back to mainline.

+### Module 10: Create your own module
+The repository has a file called "OtherHackerIdeas.md".
+Attack one of those idea or come up with your own.